dgalassi99/commodity_lab/docs/logs.md

 - download futures WTI term structure of 22/07/2025
 - Create helper functions.py
 - create update_WTI_futures_db and test it in the notebook WTI_term_structure

+## 2025-08-29
+- created CCI folder for interview prepping and general study
+- finish some notebooks